Swinexe/scorehud.phar/Home.md

 ### Step 1

-You start by making a new PHP file.
+You start by making a new PHP file. <br /><br />
 For this tutorial I would be using a file called `EconomyApiAddon.php`.
 And adding a `namespace`.
 It could be any of your choice.
 The `{}` at the end of the namespace are necessary.

 ```php
 namespace JackMD\ScoreHud\Addons{}